Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 WIDE RECEIVER

 A somewhat shaky game here.
-It felt for a lot of the game as if the receivers couldn’t get open – Tyler Lockett seems obviously not 100% yet dealing with his shin injury and the flu (coach Pete Carroll said as much later).
+It felt for a lot of the game as if the receivers couldn’t get open – Tyler Lockett seems obviously not 100% yet dealing with his shin injury and the flu (Carroll said as much later).
 DK Metcalf had another fumble.
 And Josh Gordon was invisible after an early third-down catch.

 Grade: C